journalprivacyconfidentiality/jpc-docs/sop/Copyediting_and_production.md

 ```
 Check the layout, and move the location around as necessary.

+- when moving from copy-editing to production, double-check that Abstract, Title, Keywords, Grant numbers are in sync between document and metadata.

 ## Creating the final galleys
 `Galley` is the term used for the PDF that will show up in the final, published form.
 It differs from the copy-edited form only in minor details:
 - ensure that `jpcfinal.cls` is being used